 Shalini Kasida is the Operations Director of Parents for Peace.
 Shalini has worked with numerous non-profit organizations that focus on health and education for at-risk youth and children in marginalized communities, both in the U.S. and internationally.
 She currently serves on the Board of Directors for Doc Wayne and the Brookline Education Foundation.
 Shalini is also an active member of Partners in Health Engage, focusing on High Schoolers, and an advisor to the board-chair of Summits Education, based in Haiti.
 Prior to Shalini’s work in the non-profit sector, she worked for 25 years in leadership and management roles in the technology industry, working on product marketing and usability of software applications.

 Justin O’Shea is the Program Coordinator at Parents for Peace.
-He has a BA in Religious Studies and History from Connecticut College and an MA in International Relations and Religion from the Boston University Pardee School of Global Studies.
+He has a dual-degree BA in Religious Studies and History from Connecticut College and an MA in International Relations and Religion from the Boston University Pardee School of Global Studies.
 Justin authored a graduate thesis entitled Evolving Strategies of the Syraq Jihad: A Comparative Study of the Islamic State of Iraq and Syria and Hay’at Tahrir al-Sham.
 He focused on religious-based extremism and terrorism, particularly in the Islamic State and Al-Qaeda.
-Justin also led a team in a nationally competitive Countering Violent Extremism (CVE) competition held by the Department of Homeland Security and Facebook; the team earned an honorable mention.
-Previously, he resided in South Korea where he taught English at a private institution, and worked in Sales Operations for a 3-D printing company in New York City.
+Justin also led the Boston University team at a national competition for Countering Violent Extremism by the Department of Homeland Security and Facebook; the team earned an honorable mention.
+Previously, he resided in South Korea where he taught English at a private institution, and worked in the Sales Administrative Operations Division for a 3-D printing company in New York City.